taranvohra/Siteglide-docs/developer-tools/graphql/tutorials/tutorial-8-building-a-liquid-api-get-endpoint-page-powered-by-graphql-queries.md

 ## Related Articles

-* SiteGurus have created the Live Updates API as part of the SiteBuilder module- designed as an incredibly flexible API endpoint for refreshing almost any Siteglide Layout with different filters- this may save you time implementing your own API endpoint: [https://www.sitegurus.io/documentation/sitebuilder/live\_updates/introduction](https://www.sitegurus.io/documentation/sitebuilder/live\_updates/introduction)
+* SiteGurus have created the Live Updates API as part of the SiteBuilder module- designed as an incredibly flexible API endpoint for refreshing almost any Siteglide Layout with different filters- this may save you time implementing your own API endpoint: [Live Updates](/sitebuilder/using-sitebuilder/live-updates-api)
-* The [Siteglide Support Policy](https://help.siteglide.com/article/62-siteglide-support-policy) explains how you can get support with planning projects and writing custom code.
+* The [Siteglide Support Policy](/get-started/support-and-faqs/siteglide-support-policy) explains how you can get support with planning projects and writing custom code.
 * MDN have comprehensive documentation on the XML HTTP Request and how to use it in your Front End JavaScript Code: [https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) You can also use the modern [https://developer.mozilla.org/en-US/docs/Web/API/Fetch\_API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch\_API) as an alternative.
 * Those developers who prefer to use jQuery when writing JavaScript can read more about Ajax Requests here: [https://api.jquery.com/jquery.ajax/](https://api.jquery.com/jquery.ajax/)
 * platformOS's documentation on Pages includes lots of information about setting up Pages using the yaml configuration: [https://documentation.platformos.com/developer-guide/pages/pages](https://documentation.platformos.com/developer-guide/pages/pages)